 You'll need to have at least a year's relevant work experience (either paid or voluntary) for entry on to a training course.
 This can include working with people in a variety of settings such as health, education or youth work.
 Previous experience of working on community arts projects is also useful.

 Consider approaching the art therapy departments of NHS trusts, prisons and special hospitals, special needs schools and hospices to see if they provide work experience or work shadowing opportunities.
 Be aware, however, that art therapy is practised in a confidential setting and so work shadowing may not always be possible.

 Competition for jobs is strong.
 Many art therapists generate their own work through networking, making speculative applications, writing business proposals and giving presentations to potential employers.
 Find out more about self-employment.

 Part-time posts are common with many art therapists working for more than one organisation at a time, e.g. the NHS and a private practice.
 Availability of jobs often depends on organisations gaining funding for particular projects.

 Recruitment agencies rarely handle vacancies.

-It is also possible to undertake research at PhD level.
+It is also possible to undertake research at PhD level in a specialised area.

 Many therapists progress by developing expertise in areas such as: